 The first story “By Proxy” deals with a horror author (Lynn Lowry SHIVERS, HELL’S KITTY) trying to get over the death of her young son.
 Enter a mysterious spirit that, in the style of A CHRISTMAS CAROL, takes her through her life to reveal the true reason he died.

-With some good effects and a well-designed creature, the Ink Demon (Matt Block THE JURASSIC DEAD), to support the acting it gets TERROR TALES off to a nice start.
+With some good effects and a well-designed creature, the Ink Demon (Matt Block THE JURASSIC DEAD, RAGE OF THE MUMMY), to support the acting it gets TERROR TALES off to a nice start.
 Genre fans, however, might notice a bit of similarity to one of the incidents in THE SIXTH SENSE.

 “’Radical Video” is a homage to video stores, the early days of S.O.V. backyard epics and the original “video nasties”.
 Detective Ray Stevens (Brett Shafer) is tracking down a serial killer known as The Sledgehammer (Jonathan Tiersten SLEEPAWAY CAMP).